twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/introduction%zh.rst

 ------

-**This is only an experimental WWW.
-It's always under construction (proofreading, revising)!**

-**According to the translator—Ven.
-Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
+**According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ------